SaturdaysinthePark/sabtain-site/content/post/last-five-years-of-reading.md

 The Courage to be Disliked

 ### What book surprised you the most?
-In 2019 it was probably 11/22/63; I did not know much about Stephen King and only ever associated him with Horror or the Dark Tower.
+In 2019 it was probably _11/22/63_; I did not know much about Stephen King and only ever associated him with Horror or the Dark Tower.
 This was a fantastic book, its daunting in size, but just such an amazing story.

+_The White Album_ by Joan Didion also surprised me, mainly because I had no idea what to expect.

+_Men Without Women_ was a surprise two-fold, one because it was gifted as a surprise.
+Second, because Murakami wasn't known to me as the kind of writer he showed himself to be in that book.

-### Who are your favorite authors?
+### Who are some of your favorite authors these past 5 years?

+Like all 'favorites' this is hard to pinpoint, but I'll name a few that I find myself loving:

-Joan Didion (The White Album, The Year of Magical Thinking)
+- Joan Didion (The White Album, The Year of Magical Thinking)
+- Fyodor Dostoyevsky (Crime and Punishment, Notes from Underground)
+- Neil Gaiman (Neverwhere, Coraline, American Gods)
+- Jane Austen (Pride and Prejudice)
+- Agatha Christie (And Then There Were None, The Murder of Roger Ackroyd)

-### Which Authors have you read the most works of?
+### Which Authors have you read the most books/works of?

 Not limiting to these past 5 years its:
 Neil Gaiman, JK Rowling, and Brandon Sanderson top the list

-Then its Joan Didion, Shakespeare, Virginia Woolf, Gladwell, Murakami, Fitzgerald, Stephen King, Hemingway, Kazuo Ishiguro, Kurt Vonnegut
+Then its: Joan Didion, Shakespeare, Virginia Woolf, Gladwell, Murakami, Fitzgerald, Stephen King, Hemingway, Kazuo Ishiguro, Kurt Vonnegut

+### Other things you've learned about your reading habits?
+In the past 5 years:

+- ~39% of the books I read are written by female authors
+- ~50% of the books I read are between 250-500 pages, ~19% are above 500 pages
+- ~53% of the books I read are publihsed in the 2000s, ~36% published in the 1900s
+- On average the books I read have ~360 pages, and I tend to read 67 pages per day, so ~ 5.5 days per book
+- I read 341 books, of them there were 212 unique authors (62%)

+### What other analysis will you be doing?

+More interest into genres I read: biographies/memoirs, mystery/crime, sci-fi/fantasy, psychology/sociology, general business, etc...
+I want to know where I lean.

+Another thing is an understanding of the types of authors I am reading, I want to make sure I'm reading from a diverse crowd.

+### What are you going to read next?

+I haven't planned things out perfectly, as mentioned before.
+Currently I'm reading [Bird by Bird](https://www.goodreads.com/book/show/12543.Bird_by_Bird) by Anne Lamott.
+So that will be my first read of 2020.

+## Thanks

+I hope this is informative, and I hope you're encouraged to read more!

+ Feel free to reach out to me by email [sabtain.a.khan@gmail.com](mailto:sabtain.a.khan@gmail.com), I'm always in a mood to discuss literature over coffee or tea.